ldaniels528/trifecta/README.md

 #### v0.18.17
 * Trifecta UI
-    * Swapped the Inspect and Observe tabs
+    * Swapped the Inspect and Observe modules
-    * Add a new Brokers view to the Observe module
+    * Added a new Brokers view to the Observe module

 #### v0.18.16
 * Trifecta UI: Minor UI tweaks and fixes